parkerbrandt/cs5113fa22-project/README.md

 #### docker-generate.py

 As mentioned in the "How to Run" section, 'docker-generate.py' asks the user for the size of the game board to create, the number of trainers, and the number of pokemon to create as well.
-Once this is done, the script rewrites 'docker-compose.yml'
+Once this is done, the script rewrites 'docker-compose.yml' and 'Dockerfile' to account for the correct number of Trainers and Pokemon.

 #### node.py

-This file
+This file holds all the actual logic for the machines that will be run.
+Houses classes for running the Server, Trainer, and Pokemon machines.
+When each machine runs the code, they will initially branch into their respective machine by checking what the hostname of the machine is.
+Once the code branches, it will perform one of three game loops:

+##### Server class
+    - The Server class creates the PokemonOUGame object, which handles receiving and responding to Client RPC requests, and handles logic.
+    - PokemonOUGame Functions:</br>
+        - actions() : (Only accessible by Server class) Will print out a list of every action that has taken place during the game.</br>
+        - print_board() : (Only accessible by Server class) Will print out the game board in its current state, including using emojis as placeholders for Trainers and Pokemon on the board.
+Will erase the previous board's output to give the illusion of movement.
+Will also output action messages as they happen in the game.
+This function is called once per second by the server.</br>
+        - game_status() : Checks if all pokemon have been captured, and if so, will change the game status to be "over"</br>
+        - initialize_client() : Called by a Client when first launched, the Server will register the name and type (Trainer or Pokemon) within the Server, and then the server will give the client a location on the board, and an emoji</br>
+        - check_board() : Returns the location of the nearest client of the other type, so a Pokemon can either run away, or a Trainer can run towards that client</br>
+        - move() : A client will enter a location to move to, this function will ensure that the move is not an illegal move, and then will move the client to a legal spot, and show it on the board</br>
+        - show_path() : Displays the entire path that a Trainer or Pokemon has taken from spawn to end of game</br>
+        - capture() : Checks if a Pokemon is in the same spot as a Trainer, and if so, will capture it and remove it from the board</br>
+        - show_pokedex() : Will display the pokemon that a trainer has caught over the course of the game</br>
+        - captured() : Tells a Pokemon if they have been caught or not, and if so, they will end their machine
+        - show_trainer_info() : Once a Pokemon is captured, will display the information of the Trainer that has captured them

+#### Client classes
+    - The Pokemon Class</br>
+        - While the Pokemon is not captured, it will get the location of the nearest Trainer, then run in the opposite direction by one unit.

+    - The Trainer Class</br>
+        - While the game is not over, the Trainer will check if there is a Pokemon in the spot they are currently in, and if so, they capture it, otherwise they will move and attempt a capture again.

 ### File Structure